statamic/docs/content/collections/docs/cascade.md

 Every view will have access to [system variables](/variables#variables#system-variables) like `site_url`, `segment_1`, `current_url`, [global variables](/globals), and anything injected via [View Model](/view-models).

 ## Entry Data
 Furthermore, each entry has its own unique URL.
-When you're on one of those unique URL, all of that particular entry's data will be available in your view.
+When you're on one of those unique URLs, all of an entry's data will be available in your view.
 If an entry is _missing_ data, intentionally or not), it will fall back to a series of defaults.

 We call this fallback logic "the cascade", because the value of any given variable "cascades" down from the "top" until it finds where its defined.
 If a value doesn't exist in one place, it'll check the next place, then the next, and so on.
 If it doesn't find anything, the value is `null`.